LemesoftNostalgic/sprint-o-matic/README.md

 **Aino Inkeri (A.I.)
 Kiburtz** A pacemaker, and an a proud artificial intelligence loosely based on the ancient documentation found on Matthias Kiburtz, a distinguished sprint orienteer.
-A teetering bulb of dread and dream.
 The best friend of Sprint-O-Man.

 **Pertti-Uolevi (P.A.)
 Keinonen, e.v.v.k.** A pacemaker, and an avant-garde heavy metal afictionado, named after the best known heavy metal guitarist from the golden age of the genre, the one and only, Pertti Keinonen, RIP.

 **Lex Martin Luthoer, Chem.
-Engr.** A pacemaker, and and an extremely vivid runner.
+Engr.** A pacemaker, and an extremely vivid runner.
 The most controversial figure due to his specialty in chemical engineering.
 Under suspicion on doping, but never got caught.

-## About the creator of this application
+### About the creator of this application

 You may wonder about LemesoftNostalgic, the nickname of this github account.
 I used to develop games for 8-bit computers in the 80's, using a pseudonym Lemesoft.
-At the present day, there exist at least one Lemesoft (company) in Spain so I chose a new alias LemesoftNostalgic for this hobby project, to avoid the name conflict.
+At the present day, there exists at least one Lemesoft (company) in Spain so I chose a new alias LemesoftNostalgic for this hobby project, to avoid the name conflict.